Juliano Mer-Khamis

-Juliano Mer-Khamis (ג'וליאנו מר ח'מיס; جوليانو مير خميس; born Juliano Khamis; 29 May 1958 – 4 April 2011) was an Israeli/Palestinian actor, director, filmmaker, and political activist of Jewish and Palestinian Eastern Orthodox Christian parentage.
-On 4 April 2011, he was assassinated by a masked gunman in the Palestinian city of Jenin, where he had established The Freedom Theatre.
+Juliano Mer-Khamis (ג'וליאנו מר ח'מיס; جوليانو مير خميس; born Juliano Khamis; 29 May 1958 – 4 April 2011) was an Israeli–Palestinian actor, director, filmmaker, and political activist of Jewish and Palestinian Eastern Orthodox Christian parentage.
+On 4 April 2011, he was assassinated by a masked gunman in the city of Jenin, where he had established The Freedom Theatre.

 Biography

 Juliano Khamis (later Mer-Khamis) was born in Nazareth, the son of Arna Mer-Khamis, a former Palmach combatant who had turned communist and joined the Maki on experiencing disenchantment with Zionism after having participated in operations to drive Bedouin inhabitants out of parts of the Negev, and Saliba Khamis, an Israeli Arab of Eastern Orthodox Palestinian Christian descent who was an intellectual as well as one of the leaders of the Israeli Communist Party in the 1950s.
 He was called Sputnik Hamis at birth.
 He had two brothers, Spartacus and Abir.
 His maternal grandfather was Gideon Mer, a scientist who pioneered the study of malaria during the British Mandate.
 His father abandoned their household when he was 10 years old.
 He attended school in Haifa.
 His cousin is Palestinian hip-hop singer Shadia Mansour.

 Mer-Khamis' first marriage was to Mishmesh Uri, with whom he had a daughter.
 At the time of his death, Mer-Khamis was married to Jenny Nyman, a Finnish woman who did administrative and fundraising work for the Jenin theater.
 They had three sons.
 Khamis saw the birth of one son, but was killed while his wife was pregnant with their twins.
 She gave birth to the twins a month after his death, and moved to Haifa to raise them.